egemenberk/rarbg-poster-thumbnail-viewer/README.md

 # Usage

-Install [tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) or similar to your browser and then import this script
+Install [tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) or similar to your browser and then import *rarbg.user.js*

 ![Rarbg](rarbg-preview.png)